Frequently Asked Questions

 What’s the difference between Somatic Counselling and Intimacy & Embodiment Coaching?

 Intimacy & Embodiment Coaching focuses on education and skill-building in service to a specific learning objective or goal.
-It makes use of Somatic Sex Education and Sexological Bodywork approaches, is built around experiential, embodied learning, and may incorporate touch where relevant or supportive.
+It is informed by my training and experience in Somatic Sex Education and Sexological Bodywork, is built around experiential, embodied learning, and may incorporate touch where relevant or supportive.

 Can I do sessions online?